kadena-io/ledger-app-kadena/guide.md

 ### **4. Send Coins from Ledger Account**

-- Click the 'Show Ledger Account Name' (if not done already) This should fill in the 'Sender' field of the form.

-- Fill the other form fields: Sender ChainId, Receiver, Receiver ChainId, Amount.
+- Fill the form fields: Sender ChainId, Receiver, Receiver ChainId and Amount, and click 'Sign with Ledger and Transfer'.

-- Click 'Sign with Ledger' to initiate the signing.

-- Verify and confirm all transaction details on your device display.
+- Verify the details on your device display.

+  - Token name: KDA

+  - Amount, receiver's address, and receiver chainID (in case of cross-chain transfer)

+  - Gas fees

 - Press both buttons when asked to 'Confirm' to sign the transaction.

+- After this the web app will initiate the tranfer and show the progress.

 ### **5. Contact info**